Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Results and discussion

-To analyze the stability of the representations, we present the classification results obtained by ten runs per molecular representation using FFNN classifiers, each using a different random initialization, in Figure \ref{fig:AUC_F1}.
-These results are expressed in terms of $F_1$ score and $AUC$, and they show the dispersion of the results of each molecular representation in terms of these two metrics.
-Interestingly, while \textit{ECFP} attained the top results in terms of $F_1$ score for the majority of datasets, \textit{SA-BiLSTM} matches or surpasses \textit{ECFP} when analyzing the $AUC$ results in all datasets except for \textit{PCBA-686978}.
-As it can be seen in Table \ref{tab:reference_results} and in Figure \ref{fig:AUC_F1}, \textit{SA-BiLSTM} exhibits top $AUC$ results on FFNN, often on pair with \textit{molecular descriptors} and \textit{Mol2Vec} embeddings.
-The dispersion of the results is often low within different runs with the same molecular representations, with exception of dataset \textit{SR-ATAD5}, a highly imbalanced dataset comprising a relatively small number of compounds, which in turn makes it a relatively difficult classification task.
-It is worth noticing that, when looking at the results in terms of $F_1$ score, traditional representations surpassed the majority of unsupervised embeddings in the case of datasets \textit{HIV} and \textit{PCBA-686978}, which are the largest datasets.
-In the case of dataset \textit{PCBA-686978}, the results obtained by \textit{molecular descriptors} and \textit{ECFP} were superior to all learned molecular embeddings for both metrics, with exception of \textit{Mol2Vec\_300} which also obtained the top results using FFNN.
-When analyzing other metrics, such as $Precision$ and $Sp$, \textit{ECFP} attained better results than \textit{SA-BiLSTM} and \textit{Mol2Vec\_300}, which in turn explains the observed results in terms of $F_1$ score.
+Finally, we present the classification results obtained by ten runs per molecular representation using FFNN classifiers, each using a different random initialization, in Figure \ref{fig:AUC_F1}.
+These results are expressed in terms of $F_1$ score and $AUC$, and they show the dispersion of the results of each molecular representation.
+Interestingly, while \textit{ECFP} attained the top results in terms of $F_1$ score for most classification datasets, \textit{SA-BiLSTM} matches or surpasses \textit{ECFP} when analyzing the $AUC$ results in all of these datasets except for \textit{PCBA-686978}.
+As it can be seen in Table \ref{tab:reference_results_classification} and in Figure \ref{fig:AUC_F1}, \textit{SA-BiLSTM} exhibits top $AUC$ results on FFNN, often on a par with \textit{molecular descriptors} and \textit{Mol2Vec} embeddings.
+There is low dispersion within different runs using the same molecular representations, with the exception of \textit{SR-ATAD5}, a fairly small and highly imbalanced dataset.
+When looking at the results in terms of $F_1$ score, traditional representations surpassed the majority of unsupervised embeddings in the case of the largest datasets, \textit{HIV} and \textit{PCBA-686978}.
+For \textit{PCBA-686978}, \textit{Mol2Vec\_300} obtained the top results using FFNN.
+When analyzing other metrics, such as $Precision$ and $Sp$ (available in the Supplementary Material), \textit{ECFP} attained better results than \textit{SA-BiLSTM} and \textit{Mol2Vec\_300}, which explains its superiority in terms of $F_1$ score.